 PRE-REQUISITES:

-Any equipment you will need will be solely dependent upon which skill/exercise you wish to tackle, the level you and your dog are currently working and what you wish to put your focus on.
+Any equipment you will need will depend on which skill/exercise you wish to tackle, the level you and your dog are currently working and what you wish to focus on.
 If you are seeking to work in a specific obedience genre you may want to consider integrating the same equipment you will eventually be using to trial.

 Clicker (if you use one)